 3. YOU CAN’T INSTALL A HOME SOLAR SYSTEM YOURSELF.

 While you might think that not being able to install solar yourself is a disadvantage, letting the experts handle it turns going solar into a very simple process.
 (See our Five-Step Guide.)
-Professional solar installers have expertise designing solar systems for homes and businesses, ensuring the system captures the maximum amount of sunlight available and saves you the most money on your electric bill.
-SunPower dealers know local permitting rules, so they can make that process go as smoothly as possible, and of course someone with electrical experience needs to handle the wiring.
+Professional solar installers have expertise in designing solar systems for homes and businesses, ensuring the system captures the maximum amount of sunlight available.
+It saves you the most money on your electric bill.
+SunPower dealers know local permitting rules, so they can make that process go as smoothly as possible, and of course, someone with electrical experience needs to handle the wiring.
 You can get a free consultation to find out what it will take to switch your home or business to solar energy.

 4. MY ROOF ISN’T RIGHT FOR SOLAR.